jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## link group

-A set of related symlinks, intended to be updated as a group.
+A set of related symlinks (master link + associated slave links), intended to be updated as a group.

 ## master link